dhruvmore05/Image-Recognition-Using-Google-Cloud-Vision-API/README.md

 # Image-Recognition-Using-Google-Cloud-Vision-API
-this is a guide which will help you make a webapp for image recognition.
+This is a guide which will help you make a webapp for image recognition.
+I have taken an example of plant recognition but it can be used in many diffrent ways.